-C. Final Invoice: In CONSULTANT will clearly state "final invoice" on the CONSULTANT'S final/last billing to the COUNTY.
-This shall constitute CONSULTANT'S certification that all services have been properly County.
+C. Final Invoice: In order for both parties herein to close their books and records, the CONSULTANT will clearly state "final invoice" on the CONSULTANT'S final/last billing to the COUNTY.
+This shall constitute CONSULTANT'S certification that all services have been properly performed and all charges and costs have been invoiced to Palm Beach County.
 Any other charges not properly included on this final invoice are waived by the CONSULTANT.